THE DOVES TYPE®

 In order to create a definitive reproduction he decided that the original metal sorts, lying on the riverbed, would have to be examined.

 In 2016, Green undertook more work to improve the digital font for contemporary usage.
-This latest release of the updated Doves Type contains extended glyph coverage including small caps, together with both lining and tabular figures.
+This second release of the updated Doves Type contained extended glyph coverage including small caps, together with both lining and tabular figures.

-Metrics have also been adjusted for 21st century usage.
-The original Doves Press type, cut for letterpress with its physical constraints and inherent quirks, contains spacing which would appear uncomfortable to modern eyes in web and litho applications.
+Metrics were also adjusted for 21st century usage.
+The original Doves Press type, cut for letterpress with its physical constraints and inherent quirks, contained spacing which would appear uncomfortable to modern eyes in web and litho applications.

 ¶ Doves Type font licence options: